eslamsherif5/CppPrimer5th/Ch1/Chapter 1.md

     std::cin >> a >> b; // reading from user
     std::cout << "------------" << std::endl;

-    int max = 0, min = 0; // to carry the bigger and smaller values
+    int max = 0, min = 0; // to carry the bigger and smaller values respectively
     if (a>b)
     {
         max = a; // if a is bigger, then pass its value to max